Open Bible Data Home About News OET Key

 Christ's Sacrifice Once for All

-10Since the law has only a shadow of the good things to come and not the true form of those things, [fn]the same sacrifices that they continually offer year after year can never perfect those who draw near to worship.
-2Otherwise, would they not have ceased to be offered, since the worshipers would have been purified once and for all, and would no longer have any consciousness of sins?
-3But in these sacrifices there is a reminder of sins year after year.
+10Since the law has only a shadow of the good things to come and not the true form of those things, [fn]the same sacrifices offered year after year can never perfect those who draw near to worship.
+2Otherwise, would they not have ceased to be offered, since the worshipers would have been purified once and for all, and would no longer have any consciousness of their sins?
+3But year after year they are reminded of their sins by these sacrifices.
 4For it is impossible for the blood of bulls and goats to take away sins.

 5Therefore, when Christ came into the world, he said,